shelleycat485/lisp/README.md

 GCC 12.2.0 or above

 ### Build

+'''
-Change directory to lisp/src
+cd lisp/src
 make clean
 make
+'''

 ### Running

 lisp [files to load]

+'''
-e.g. lisp stdload.lsp a.lsp tri2.lsp
+lisp stdload.lsp a.lsp tri2.lsp
+'''

 Useful ones are in lisp/lisplib

 stdload is in the lisp directory for convenience.

-Lisp source can be loaded using the (load 'filename.lsp)
+Lisp source can be loaded using the function (load 'filename.lsp)

 (oblist) shows all functions